 III.
 Personal Data transfer

-We undertake not to sell or release your personal data to any company or third party with the exception for state institutions authorised to receive and process such data.
+We undertake not to sell or release your personal data to any company or third party with the exception for state institutions authorised to receive and process such data and payment service providers.
 Our employees and partners are obliged to maintain confidentiality and protect your personal data by means of proper legal agreements.

 IV.
 Retention of Your Data

 Personal data supplied by you shall be stored until the time you withdraw your consent.

 V. Your rights